openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Arch is the preferred processor architecture for the NodePool (currently only supported on AWS)
+<p>arch is the preferred processor architecture for the NodePool.
+Different platforms might have different supported architectures.
-NOTE: This is set as optional to prevent validation from failing due to a limitation on client side validation with open API machinery:
+TODO: This is set as optional to prevent validation from failing due to a limitation on client side validation with open API machinery:
 <a href="https://github.com/kubernetes/kubernetes/issues/108768#issuecomment-1253912215">https://github.com/kubernetes/kubernetes/issues/108768#issuecomment-1253912215</a>
 TODO Add s390x to enum validation once the architecture is supported</p>
 </td>